 Even a sport needs a strategy.
 Otherwise, it would be chaos out there in the field.

-The same goes for the business.
+Same goes for the business.

 A company without a strategy is just another poor investment.
 After you find out your why, you need to plan your way to get there.